About the practice

 Training

-Post Graduate Training and Supervision in I-CBT, Compassion Focused Therapy, and Compassion Focused Acceptance and Commitment Therapy (ACT)
+Post Graduate Training and Supervision in I-CBT, Compassion Focused Therapy, and Acceptance and Commitment Therapy (ACT)

 Rhode Island Hospital Body Dysmorphic Disorder Program, Study Clinician